mtychiang/Work-Sample/README.md

 ## Project Overview

-To produce a clean, analysis-ready dataset that can be used to explore policy questions around \*\*energy poverty\*\*.
+This project aims to produce a clean, analysis-ready dataset that can be used to explore policy questions around **energy poverty**.
 For example, whether households from different socio-economic backgrounds respond differently to cold weather in their electricity usage.